dristysrivastava/snake_and_ladder/README.md

 ##3: Make A Crooked Dice
 A dice that only throws Even numbers.
 The can game can be started with normal dice or crooked dice.

+##4: Add a Green Snake
+A Green Snake can bite only once

 ## To run Game:
 `python RunGame.py`